Enjoy Early Enrolment Pricing until Sept. 7, 2019!

 What does “Independent Study” mean?

 This workshop is designed similarly to an MFA thesis workshop such that a select group of advanced-level writers are able to give and receive feedback on each others’ manuscripts-in-progress in a controlled, organized environment.
 All of the classroom infrastructure, platform management, scheduling, administration, and additional support are provided, enabling the participants to focus on the work.
-The mentor does not read or comment on the manuscripts, however the mentor is always on hand to ensure the workshop process is smooth and to dip into conversation and answer questions as well as to provide resources and serve as a point person during the weekly video conversations.
+The mentor is on hand to ensure the workshop process is smooth, serve as a point person for the weekly video meetings and private conversation, and answer questions and provide resources.
+The mentor does not read or comment on the manuscripts as a matter of course; however, if a participant has a question regarding a short section of work requiring deeper interrogation, the mentor will discuss the section or any concerns with the author.

 Is a payment plan available?

-Yes, please contact us and we can discuss payment options with you.
+Yes, we offer a 2-installment payment plan and a 3-installment payment plan.
+Please contact us and we will discuss payment options with you.